glotzerlab/signac/doc/configuration.rst

 Host configuration
 ==================

-The current version of **signac** supports MongoDB databases as back end.
+The current version of **signac** supports MongoDB databases as a backend.
 To use **signac** in combination with a MongoDB database, make sure to install ``pymongo``.

 Configuring a new host